TonmoyB/TonmoyB/README.md

 - 🎓 A recent graduate from AUST

-- 💼 I’m currently working on a project based on Rest API and NextJS
+- 💼 I’m currently working on a project based on Rest API and NodeJS

 - 🔎 Actively looking for a permanent job